-The testing dataset will contain video segments from the V3C2 collection, which is part of the Vimeo Creative Commons Collection (V3C).
-V3C2 consists of 9760 Vimeo videos, which total about 1300 hours.
-These videos are divided into over 1.4 million segments.
+The test dataset will contain video segments from the V3C1 collection, which is part of the Vimeo Creative Commons Collection (V3C).
+V3C1 consists of 7475 Vimeo videos, which total about 1000 hours.
+These videos are divided into over 1 million segments.
 For this task, we only use a small subset of the segments, where each segment is between 3 and 10 seconds long.

-The testing dataset will be different for both subtasks.
 Approximately 2000 videos will be selected and annotated for the description generation subtask.
 Each video will be annotated 5 times.
-The number of videos for the fill-in-the-blanks subtask is yet to be determined.

 You must sign and return